GeniusPilot2016/NeoBleeper/docs/MANUAL.md

     - ### Convert to GCode - `Ctrl + Shift + G`

       Transform musical data into GCode for buzzers or motors of CNC machines or 3D printers.
-This bridges the gap between sound and motion, enabling physical representations of musical sequencesperfect for experimental art or educational tools.
+This bridges the gap between sound and motion, enabling physical representations of musical sequences, perfect for experimental art or educational tools.

       ![image](https://github.com/user-attachments/assets/544a1664-56ee-4b67-9cde-cdf5dfbda767)